UT Tyler Department of Political Science

 Model United Nations ProgramThe award-winning Model United Nations Program at The University of Texas at Tyler was established in 2006 to introduce students to international diplomacy and the structures and mandates of the United Nations in a simulation setting.

-The program is designed for upper-division undergraduate students and graduate students.
-The undergraduate class participates in both the Southern Regional Model United Nations and the National Model United Nations Conference in New York City (NMUN-NY) each spring.
+The program is designed for undergraduate students and graduate students.
+The undergraduate class participates in both the Southern Regional Model United Nations and the National Model United Nations Conferences which take place in various cities.
 Students complete six hours of course work to attend the NMUN-NY conferences across the United States, and are required to complete POLS 4315 in the fall semester and POLS 4316 in the spring semester.

 Graduate students and select undergraduate students compete at international Model United Nations conferences during the fall semester.
 These students earn three hours of course credit (POLS 5330/POLS 4365).
-Recently, students have participated in the Oxford International Model United Nations Conference in Oxford, England, and the National Model United Nations-Europe Conference in Olomouc, Czech Republic; Lillie, France; Rome, Italy; Seoul, South Korea; Gala Pagos Islands, Ecuador and many more.
+Recently, students have participated in the Oxford International Model United Nations Conference in Oxford, England, and various National Model United Nations Conferences in Olomouc, Czech Republic; Lillie, France; Rome, Italy; Seoul, South Korea; Gala Pagos Islands, Ecuador and many more.